Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Discussion

 \subsection{Limitations and Future Directions}

-Our research offers a comprehensive view of psychosocial impacts of \acc{} use, but has limitations which also inspire interesting future directions.
+Our research offers a comprehensive view of the psychosocial impacts of \acc{} use, but also has limitations that inspire interesting future directions.
 The quantitative component of our study focused exclusively on Replika users, limiting the generalizability of observed psychosocial effects to other AI companion platforms that differ in design, conversational affordances, or social positioning.
-While the qualitative component included references to Character.ai, Snap's MyAI, and other platforms, systematic cross-platform comparisons remain an open area for research.
-Expanding to multiple platforms would enable more robust analyses of how specific design features mediate emotional, behavioral, and cognitive outcomes.
-Although stratified propensity score matching helped balance observed baseline characteristics between \Tr{} and \Ct{} groups, the study remains observational and cannot establish a \textit{true causality}.
-We cannot rule out unmeasured confounds that may have influenced post-treatment outcomes, such as concurrent life events or offline social changes.
-Experimental or longitudinal designs with finer-grained temporal tracking could strengthen causal claims and clarify the temporal dynamics of psychosocial change.
-Our triangulation approach, grounded in Knapp's relational development model~\cite{knapp1978social}, predominantly captured experiences aligning with the ``coming together'' trajectory (initiating, experimenting, intensifying, bonding).
-While this lens helped illuminate how benefits and risks evolve over relationship stages, we were unable to observe later-stage dynamics such as relationship stagnation, decline, or disengagement.
-Future studies should examine these trajectories, as they may reveal different emotional, behavioral, and social consequences of disengagement from \acc{}s.
+While the interviews included references to Character.ai, Snap's MyAI, and other platforms, systematic cross-platform comparisons remain an open area for research.
+Expanding to multiple platforms will enable more robust analyses of how specific design features mediate emotional, behavioral, and cognitive outcomes.

+Our study relies on publicly available social media data and recruitment from online platforms (e.g., Reddit and Facebook), which introduces \textit{self-selection and platform sampling biases}.
+Users who post about \acc{} use on Reddit are likely more engaged, digitally active, and less stigmatized than the broader population of \acc{} users.
+As a result, our findings may overrepresent more vocal or highly involved users while underrepresenting individuals who engage more privately, intermittently, or cautiously with these tools.
+Future work should incorporate multi-platform data sources and complementary recruitment strategies---such as in-app surveys, cross-platform panels, or purposive sampling---to capture a broader range of user experiences.
+However, such data collection is often only feasible when conducted \textit{within} proprietary platforms and is not readily accessible to external researchers, underscoring the need for greater transparency and industry-academia collaboration to study broader user populations.

+Also, our interview sample reflects demographic skews of English-speaking online communities.
+Reddit users tend to be younger and more male-leaning~\cite{pew2025Social}.
+Although similar patterns have been reported in public descriptions of Replika's user base~\cite{DemographicBreakdownReplika}, there is no empirical evidence that Reddit participants are representative of the \acc{} user population.
+As a result, the psychosocial dynamics observed in our study may not fully generalize to underrepresented groups or to the full diversity of \acc{} users.
+Moreover, our recruitment may limit the cultural scope of our findings, as norms around emotional expression, disclosure, stigma, and technology-mediated companionship vary across sociocultural contexts, underscoring the need for future cross-cultural examination of \acc{} use.